My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 Rylandhomesseal

-In any case, the contractors for Ryland Homes that stand out are:
+In any case, the contractors for Ryland Homes that stand out as good and professional are:

 1. Their "Punch List" person, Mike.
 He has always showed up on time, completed his quality work in a timely fashion, and has represented Ryland well, since he used to be a builder himself.
 He stays until the job is done right.
 His communication skills set him apart from most people working for any builder.
 I believe this because I have bought other homes from track builders who have not had the benefit of a quality, experienced person like Mike Sipio who can explain why he uses certain products, or does his repairs in a certain way that will make the repair last.
 The fact that he is a Ryland Home owner is another big plus for Ryland and their customers, as he has first hand experience with a Ryland Home himself.